Hariprasath-hub/Verilog-HDL/README.md

 - 🌐 Working in the field of embedded systems.
 - 💡 Interested in RTL Design and FPGA prototyping .
-- 🎓 Graduated with a degree in Electrical and electroncs engineering from Anna universisty
+- 🎓 Graduated with a degree in Electrical and electronics engineering from Anna universisty

 ## Get in Touch